She-Code-Africa-Minna/SCA_Minna_Bootcamp-quote-card/README.md

 ## Where to find everything

 - The preview of the designs can be found inside the `/design` folder.
-You will find both a mobile and a desktop version of the design to work to.
+You will find both a mobile and a desktop version of the design to work with.
-- The `/style-guide.md` contains all styling reference and contents you will need
 - You will find all the required assets in the `/images` folder.
-The assets are already optimized.
-- There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.
+- There is also a `style-guide.md` file, which contains the information you'll need, such as contents, color palette and fonts.

 ## Start your project